 Recent events have fundamentally changed customers’ buying behaviors and the way they interact and engage with businesses.
 While some of these shifts have been lingering for years, many have been expedited by the COVID-19 pandemic and will likely stick around long after that.

 The most significant transition in customer purchasing habits is the sudden rise in online transactions.
-Ordering groceries, medication, retail goods, and household items has never been this convenient.
+Ordering groceries, medication, retail goods, and household items have never been this convenient.
 Online banking has seen a major surge, even in older generations.
-People are recognizing the benefits of making financial transactions via laptops, smart phones, and tablets without ever having to leave their homes.
+People are recognizing the benefits of making financial transactions via laptops, smartphones, and tablets without ever having to leave their homes.